dewarian/web-app-from-scratch-2021/README.md

 # CONCEPT

-The concept is to visualize the crewmates that went into space with SpaceX and give insight to what each crewmate has done so far.
+The new concept of this application would be displaying the newest releases of anime.
+The user can find more information about a particular anime by going to the details of said anime.

+_My previous concept was to visualize the crewmates of SpaceX and which endeavours they went through.
+This sadly became quite complex as there werent many crewmates and not all crewmate information was complete to show a detail page._

 Written in vanilla CSS HTML, and **JS**.